kencroker/risk_of_default/README.md

 The rate of default is 7.5% for borrowers without children, 9.3% for borrowers with one to two children, and 8.6% for borrowers with three or more children.

-**Conclusion: From the data, it appears that borrowers without children are more likely to pay back loans on time than people with children.**
+*Conclusion: From the data, it appears that borrowers without children are more likely to pay back loans on time than people with children.*

-### Conclusion

-- Is there a relation between marital status and repaying a loan on time?
+### Is there a relation between marital status and repaying a loan on time?

 Note: The rate of default is the average of the values in the 'debt' column.